TUDelft-PRIME-Books/Calculus/book/Differential equations/First-order ordinary differential equations/first_order_linear_differential_equations.md

 ```
 However, this is a separable differential equation.
 Note that $I(x)=\exp\left(\displaystyle\int P(x)\,dx\right)$ is a solution, where $\displaystyle\int P(x)\,dx$ denotes any antiderivative of $P(x)$.

-This leads to the following "recipe":
+This leads to the following 'recipe':

 * Write the differential equation in the standard form $\displaystyle\frac{dy}{dx}+P(x)y=Q(x)$.